real-logic/simple-binary-encoding/README.md

     $ ./gradlew

-Then build and test with CMake __in the build subdirectory created by the gradle build__.
+For convenience, a script is provided that does a full clean, build, and test of all targets as a Release build.

+    $ ./cppbuild/cppbuild

+If you are comfortable with using CMake, then a full clean, build, and test looks like:

+    $ mkdir -p cppbuild/Debug
-    $ cd build
+    $ cd cppbuild/Debug
-    $ cmake ..
+    $ cmake ../..
-    $ cmake --build .
+    $ cmake --build . --clean-first
     $ ctest